-During 2019, the Bank entered into transactions with various financial instruments.
-Russian tax legislation in respect of transactions with financial instruments is vaguely drafted and is subject to uncertainty and lack of interpretive guidance, which often results in different interpretations of tax norms by the tax authorities and taxpayer.
-In this regard, management's interpretation of such legislation as applied to the procedure for determining the tax base for income tax on such transactions, including economic feasibility, may be challenged by the tax authorities at any time in the future, which may result in a heavier tax burden on the Bank.
+The Bank enters into transactions with various financial instruments.
+Russian tax legislation in respect of transactions with financial instruments is vaguely drafted, is subject to significant uncertainty and lacks interpretive guidance, which often results in different interpretations of tax norms by the tax authorities and taxpayers.
+In this regard, management's interpretation of such legislation as applied to procedures to determine taxable income from those transactions, including economic justification and classification of transactions for tax purposes, may be challenged by the tax authorities at any time in the future, which may result in a heavier tax burden on the Bank.